Functional Medicine Meridian ID Symptoms Of Hypothyroidism Part 2

 Part 1 discussed several symptoms and conditions related to hypothyroidism.
-Now we will discuss how low blood pressure, depression, Alzheimer’s and Parkinson’s like diseases, miscarriage, difficulty falling pregnant, pre-mature birth, and pregnancy complications can be caused by poor cellular response to thyroid hormone or lack of it.
-Let’s take some of these one by one and look at how the lack of thyroid hormone can cause them.
+Now we will discuss how low blood pressure, fb-depression-lp, Alzheimer’s and Parkinson’s like diseases, miscarriage, difficulty falling pregnant, pre-mature birth, and pregnancy complications can be caused by poor cellular response to thyroid hormone or lack of it.
+Let’s take some of these one by one and look at how the lack of thyroid hormone in Meridian ID can cause them.

 How does low thyroid cause Alzheimer’s disease?
 Brain cells form dendrites which reach out to neighboring cells to make neural connections.
 It is these connections that enable us to make memories, learn and access new information, recall and use old information, and function day to day.
 Thyroid stimulation is required for brain cells to function by producing enough ATP to power cellular machinery to make the needed proteins and membranes for dendrites to form.
 The lack of and retraction of these dendrites literally leads to tissue loss.
 Volume loss in certain areas of the brain is responsible for Alzheimer’s disease development.